overlyorange/salesforce-slack-callout/README.md

 - Use these variables to add steps to your workflow, e.g. by posting a message to a #channel

 ## Caveats
 Slack Workflows do not currently allow us to parse variables as hyperlinks.
-This means that if you wanted your #channel message to include a link to a Salesforce record, it will need to be the full link, e.g. "htt<span>ps://domain.sandbox.lightning.</span>force.com/lightning/r/Contact/contactId/view" instead of [Contact Record]();
+This means that if you wanted your #channel message to include a link to a Salesforce record, it will need to be the full link, e.g. "htt<span>ps://domain.sandbox.lightning.</span>force.com/lightning/r/Contact/contactId/view" instead of [Contact Record]().